cncf/devstats.archive/METRICS.md

 - It can also be a series formula to create series list in this format: `"- =prefix;suffix;join_string;list1item1,list1item2,...;list2item1,list2item2,...;..."`
 - Series formula allows writing a lot of series name in a shorter way.
 Say we have series in this form prefix_{x}_{y}_{z}_suffix and {x} can be a,b,c,d, {y} can be 1,2,3, z can be yes,no. Instead of listing all combinations prefix_a_1_yes_suffix, ..., prefix_d_3_no_suffix, which is 4 * 3 * 2 = 24 items, you can write series formula: `- =prefix;suffix;_;a,b,c,d;1,2,3;yes,no`.
 In this case You can see join character is _ `...;_;...`.
 - If metrics uses string descriptions (like `desc: time_diff_as_string`), add `desc: true` in gaps file to clear descriptions too.
+- If Metric returns multiple values in a single series and creates data gaps, then You have to list values to clear via `values: ` property, You can use series formula format to do so.
 4) Add test coverage in [metrics_test.go](https://github.com/cncf/gha2db/blob/master/metrics_test.go).
 5) You need to either regenerate all InfluxDB data (it takes about 10-15 minutes) using `PG_PASS=...
 IDB_PASS=... ./reinit_all.sh` or use `PG_PASS=...
 IDB_PASS=... ./add_single_metric,sh`.
 If You choose to use add single metric, You need to create 3 files: `test_gaps.yaml` (if empty copy from metrics/empty.yaml), `test_annotations.yaml` (usually empty) and `test_metrics.yaml`.
 Those YAML files should contain only new metric related data.
 6) To test new metric on non-production InfluxDB "test", use: `test_metric_sync.sh` script.